 - Social Justice Group

 - Relay for Life

 - Parish Youth Group

 - Community Spirit Days

 - Indigenous Signs and Symbols

+Behaviour management at St Catherine's Catholic College is guided by the gospel values of justice, compassion and reconciliation.
 In a school the size of St Catherine’s Catholic College, it is important to know who to approach when questions or problems arise.
 For both parents and students, the first contact should be the student’s Teacher.
 The classroom Teacher can give valuable insight into their progress in academic and social areas.
 Students are organised into Vertical Homerooms and meet each morning with their Homeroom Teacher for notices.
-Each year level has has a Pastoral Care Coordinator to monitor student progress and coordinate pastoral care activities for the year group.
+Each year level has a Pastoral Care Coordinator to monitor student progress and coordinate pastoral care activities for the year group.
 The Pastoral Care Coordinator would be the parents and students next point of contact.

 The Deputy Principal and Assistant Principal also take overall responsibility for students’ well being.
 They are happy to talk with parents about any aspect of a student’s school life.